Involvement of Northeast Indian insurgents in the Myanmar conflict: Pro-Junta rebels

 Meitei rebel groups such as the People's Liberation Army of Manipur were involved in aiding the Myanmar military junta in cracking down on protests and fighting the PDF.

 The Zomi Revolutionary Army frequently clashes with the Chinland Defense Force, with alleged aid by the military junta.
 While the ZRA denied allegations of direct aid from the Tatmadaw, they confirmed that they are not against them as "They do not attack us and neither do we."
 Eventually, the ZRA signed a peace treaty with the Chin National Army, but still officially remain neutral with the military junta.

 The National Socialist Council of Nagaland accused the Indian government of supplying bomb-making materials to the Kuki National Army-Burma and supporting the PDF.

 2025

 On 13 July, media reports claimed that India launched drone and airstrikes against insurgent camps in Myanmar, targeting ULFA positions near the Indo-Myanmar border in Arunachal Pradesh.
 The ULFA alleged that these strikes resulted in the death of Lieutenant General Nayam Asom.
 During his funeral, a subsequent missile attack reportedly killed Brigadier Ganesh Asom, Colonel Pradip Asom, and others.
 The ULFA accused the Indian Air Force of targeting camps belonging to the NSCN-K and PLA in the region.
 However, Indian Army officials, including Colonel Mahendra Rawat, denied any knowledge of the strikes.

 On 14 July, ULFA's commander-in-chief Paresh Baruah contradicted initial reports, stating that Colonel Pradip Asom, previously thought dead, had survived the attack.
 Assam Chief Minister Himanta Biswa Sarma clarified that the state police had no involvement in the drone strikes.
+Later in January 2026, India confirmed that Indian forces conducted strikes into the region, during the presentation of gallantry awards for successful execution of the strikes.

+2026

+Throughout January 2026, Naga factions NSCN-Yung Aung and NSCN-Ang Mai clashed several times in the Naga Self-Administered Zone over disputes regarding territory and legitimacy.